 Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 And Paul went in, as was his custom, and on three Sabbath days he reasoned with them from the Scriptures, explaining and proving that it was necessary for the Christ to suffer and to rise from the dead, and saying, “This Jesus, whom I proclaim to you, is the Christ.”
 (ESV)

-We live in a time when all kinds of teachings are being propagated.
-How can we safeguard ourselves from the ever-present danger of being carried away into error or heresy?
-In this sermon on Acts 17:1-3, Dr. Marytn Lloyd-Jones presents the answer: we must be clear on the authority of Scripture.
+This is a time when all kinds of teachings are propagated.
+How can Christians safeguard themselves from the ever-present danger of being carried away into error or heresy?
+In this sermon on Acts 17:1–3, Dr. Martyn Lloyd-Jones presents the answer: Christians must be clear on the authority of Scripture.
 The tendency in modern times is to divorce Jesus Christ from the Scriptures, choosing to accept Him and some of His teachings while rejecting the historicity and validity of the rest of the Bible.
-The problem with this thinking is two-fold: Jesus Himself accepted the whole of the Old Testament and appointed His Apostles to write the New Testament; and you can’t be sure your knowledge of Jesus is true and accurate if you don't believe the Scriptures.
-As points of application for believers, Dr. Lloyd-Jones encourages us to 1) start with the whole of Scripture and not simply the particulars, 2) realize that acceptance of Scripture’s authority is not a matter of argument, but rather a matter of faith given by the Holy Spirit, and 3) focus on asserting the authority of Scripture more than defending it.
-Let us be certain of the authority of Scripture, so as not to be carried away by every wind of doctrine.
+The problem with this thinking is two-fold: Jesus Himself accepted the whole of the Old Testament and appointed His apostles to write the New Testament; and one can’t be sure that knowledge of Jesus is true and accurate if there is not belief in the Scriptures.
+Dr. Lloyd-Jones encourages the listener to: 1) start with the whole of Scripture and not simply the particulars; 2) realize that acceptance of Scripture’s authority is not a matter of argument, but rather a matter of faith given by the Holy Spirit; and 3) focus on asserting the authority of Scripture more than defending it.
+The listener is encouraged to be certain of the authority of Scripture, so as not to be carried away by every wind of doctrine.

 About Dr. Martyn Lloyd-Jones